tjd1234/cmpt135spring2024/obsidian/135website2024/testing code.md

 - `quote("hot soup")` returns `"\"hot soup\""`
 - `quote("")` returns `"\"\""`

+Occasionally, it may be possible to prove a program is correct.
+A proof can be thought of as a detailed and systematic inspection.
+In practice, it is rarely used since the proofs are usually more complex than the code.

 ## If-style tests
 One way to *automatically* test `quote` is with a series of if-statements like this: